lmcconnell1665/StockTrader/README.md

 ## To use this tool
 There are two primary commands with this tool, grab and clear.
-- grab: Pull in stock data from API
+- grab: pull in stock data from API
-- clear: Clear all stock data from the database
+- clear: clear all stock data from the database

 Each command requires one argument (--ticker), which is the ticker that corresponds to the stock that you want to grab or clear.